-It will be seen by reference to the letter of our Belgian correspondent, that the 'Nation' has been acquitted; and that the manifesto of the brave GRANIER has been utterly fruitless in the object intended to be achieved by him, and by his infamous employer.
-That object was to convert Belgium into a province of the fature Empire, without the trouble and the danger of a war; to make the Belgians the slaves of the French brigand, although allowing them to retain for a time the dishonoured name of an independent nation.
+It will be seen by reference to the letter of our Belgian correspondent, that the 'Nation' has been requitted a respect to the letter of our beauty that the 'Nation' has been acquitted; and that the manifesto of the hrave GRANIER has been utterly fruitless in the object intended to be achieved by him, and by his infamous employer.
+That object was to convert Belgium into a province of the future Empire, without the trouble and the danger of a war; to make the Belgians the slaves of the French brigand, although allowing them to retain for a time the dishonoured name of an independent nation.

-Too cowardly to fling down the gauntlet of open war to the free men of Belgium, unless he had the support of the tyrant serfs of Russia, and of the Autocrat himself, he had recourse to chicanery and fraud to work out his abominable project of crushing the hated freedom of the neighbouring people.
-He has had recourse to that vile and debasing system, composed of threats and of lies, by means of which he conquered the straight-forward and unsuspecting defenders of the cause of liberty in France, to terrify so Our Friends will oblige by forwarding reports of Chartist meetings, and other Democratic proceedings.
+Too cowardly to fling down the gauntlet of open war to the free men of Belgium, unless he had the support of the tyrant seris of Russia, and of the Autocrat himself, he had recourse to chicanely and fraud to work out his abominable project of crushing the hated freedom of the neighbouring people.
+He has had recourse to that vile and debasing system, composed of threats and of lies, by means of which he conquered the straight-forward and unsuspecting the unprincipled, the apathetic, and the selfish among the Belgian people, into accepting his cruel and remorseless despotism.